← Back to Creatures

 Origin: Inland Thazvaar (jungles)

-The Thazvaari Jungle Viper is an enormous arboreal serpent native to the deep jungles of inland Thazvaar, reaching lengths of 100–150 meters and weights exceeding 4,000–6,000 kilograms.
+The Thazvaari Jungle Viper is an enormous arboreal serpent native to the deep jungles of Inland Thazvaar, reaching lengths of 100 to 150 meters and weights exceeding 4,000 to 6,000 kilograms in its great variant.
 Despite its immense size and density, it moves with startling speed through trees and undergrowth, its muscular coils capable of crushing supermassive fauna in seconds.
-Possessing potent venom and overwhelming constrictive strength, it dominates the canopy as one of Geba’s largest and most enduring predators.
+Possessing potent venom and overwhelming constrictive strength, it dominates the canopy as one of Geba's largest and most enduring predators.

 About Vesselborn